evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 ## the synthesis algorithm

-In practice, we resort to _approximating_ this ground-truth distribution using synthesis.
+In practice, we resort to _rejection sampling_ from this ground-truth distribution using synthesis.

 ![Image with caption](/program-synthesis-primer/assets/generating-programs/approximate.png ){: width="75%" }